Best Dumbbell Tricep Exercises

-To do so, you need to learn to incorporate the other muscles that attach to the shoulder blade, like the rhomboids and the rotator cuff.
+To do so, you need to learn to incorporate the other muscle fibers that attach to the shoulder blade, like the rhomboids and the rotator cuff.

 The Dumbbell Devil exercise helps us do that.
 The rhomboids participate, and the rotator cuffs externally rotate the shoulders to get them off the mat and keep them off as we go through this arc.

-Our miscellaneous exercise will help us achieve what the other exercises thus far haven’t excelled in, which is getting full contraction and maximum shortening of the triceps.
+Our miscellaneous exercise will help us achieve what the other exercises thus far haven’t excelled in, which is getting full contraction and maximum shortening of the tricep muscle fibers.

 You might be thinking to yourself, “How did we not do that with any of the previous exercises?”